elliotkendall/mille-ai/README.md

 ### The AI Interface ###

 Your AI should be a python class implementing the interface defined in *mille/ai.py*.
-The interface has four methods:
+The interface has these methods:

 * **makeMove(gameState)**
     Decide what to do on your turn.
 Returns a Move object, which can either